 Crop Biotechnology Concentration

-Crop Biotechnology tools allows scientists to improve agronomic crop pest resistance, drought tolerance, yield and nutritional quality.
-In addition, new research is directed toward producing critical pharmaceutical compounds in agronomic crops.
+The Crop Biotechnology concentration in the Plant and Soil Science major is designed for students who would like to focus on agricultural biotechnology.
+Crop biotechnology tools allow scientists to improve agronomic crop pest resistance, drought tolerance, yield and nutritional quality.
+In addition, new research is directed toward producing critical pharmaceutical and industrial compounds in agronomic crops.
 Hands-on classes allow students to learn the latest techniques used to map plant genomes and genetically enhance food, feed, fiber, fuel and pharmaceutical crop plants.
 Plus, students get an understanding of how the crops developed and improved through biotechnology react and interact within a farm production environment.

 Crop Production Concentration